 - Abdominal tenderness, usually lasting 1-3 days after surgery.

 - Lack of bowel movement should last no more than 72 hours after surgery.
-If it does please call us.
+If it lasts longer than 72 hours please contact us.

-- If you develop vaginal bleeding heavier than a menstrual period, persistent nausea, fever, vomiting or increasing pain not relieved by your medication.
+- You develop vaginal bleeding heavier than a menstrual period, persistent nausea, fever, vomiting, or increasing pain not relieved by your medication